 Itinerary

-📍 Makassar Hasanudin international Airport – Makassar City center (17 km): 30 minutes
+πŸ“ Makassar Hasanudin international Airport – Makassar City center (17 km): 30 mins

-Arrival at Sultan Hasanuddin Airport in Makassar on the island of Sulawesi which was once referred to as Celebes and is sometimes called Ujung Pandang, the islanders interchange the names frequently.
+Arrive at Sultan Hasanuddin Airport in Makassar on the island of Sulawesi, which was once referred to as Celebes and is sometimes called Ujung Pandang -the islanders use both names freely.
+In addition to being the fourth largest island in Indonesia, it also has one of richest traditions of cultural heritage, some of the deepest history and some of the most exceptional natural wonders.

 Dinner at leisure.